HewlettPackard/mdc-toolkit/guide-FAME.md

-FAME (Fabric-Attached Memory Emulation) provides an emulated environment where multiple virtual machines/processes (nodes) share the same global memory pool (fabric-attached memory) backed by a file (persistent) or memory (volatile) in the host.
-It does not emulate the non-cache-coherent aspect of FAM, but it offers a great platform for software development for FAM.
+FAME (Fabric-Attached Memory Emulation) provides an emulated environment where multiple virtual machines/processes (nodes) share the same global memory pool (fabric-attached memory) backed by a file (persistent) or memory (volatile) on the host.
+It does not emulate the non-cache-coherent aspect of FAM, but it offers a great platform for software development on FAM.

 FAME consists of a set of [open-sourced tools](https://github.com/FabricAttachedMemory).
 The following guide outlines the steps necessary to set up FAME on a Ubuntu host.